The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 - Modularity: Each layer could be developed and modified independently, making it easier to implement new features and technologies.

-- Interoperability: The standardized protocols allowed different types of networks and devices to communicate with each other seamlessly.
+- Interoperability: The standardized protocols allowed different types of networks and devices to communicate with each other smoothly.

 - Scalability: The hierarchical addressing scheme allowed the network to grow without requiring significant changes to the underlying infrastructure.